Andha Naal Nyabagam

 Andha Naal Nyabagam is a 2005 Tamil-language romantic drama film written and directed by Mani Bharathi, who earlier directed Anbe Anbe (2003).
 The film stars Ramana, Sridevika and Tejashri.
-The film's title is based off of a song from Uyarndha Manithan (1968).
+The film's title is based on a song from Uyarndha Manithan (1968).

 Production

 The film which was based on real events was initially titled Flashback but later changed to Andha Naal Nyabagam.
 The film was shot in Chennai, Vishakapatnam, Hyderabad and Pondicherry while the songs were shot at Malaysia and Singapore.
 The film was produced by Malaysia based businessman Senthamizh Sekhar and the film marks the debut of cinematographer Sethuraman M, who earlier assisted Santosh Sivan.

 Soundtrack

 The soundtrack was composed by Bharadwaj.